Embryology: Pre-Socratic philosophers

-Greek discussions on embryology often tried to answer several questions.
-One question regarded whether only the male had a seed which developed into the embryo within the female womb, or whether both the male and the female had a seed that made a contribution to the developing embryo.
+Ancient Greeks discussed whether only the male had a seed which developed into the embryo within the female womb, or both the male and the female each had a seed that made a contribution to the developing embryo.
 The difficulty that one-seed theorists confronted was to explain the maternal resemblance of the progeny.
 One issue that two-seed theorists confronted was why the female seed was needed if the male already had a seed.
 One common solution to this problem was to assert that the female seed was either inferior or inactive.
-Another question to answer was the origin of the seed.
-One theory to answer this, known as the encephalomyelogenic theory, stated that the seed originated from the brain or and/or bone marrow.
+Another question was the origin of the seed.
+The encephalomyelogenic theory stated that the seed originated from the brain or and/or bone marrow.
 Later came pangenesis, which asserted the seed was drawn from the whole body in order to explain the general resemblance in the body of the offspring.
 Later on hematogenous theory developed which asserted that the seed was drawn from the blood.
-A third question regarded how or in what form the progeny existed in the seed prior to developing into an embryo and a fetus.
+A third question was how or in what form the progeny existed in the seed prior to developing into an embryo and a fetus.
 According to preformationists, the body of the progeny already existed in a pre-existing but undeveloped form in the seed.
 Three variants of preformationism were homoiomerous preformationism, anhomoiomerous preformationism, and homuncular preformationism.
 According to the first, the homoiomerous parts of the body (e.g. humors, bone) already exist pre-formed in the seed.
 The second held that it was the anhomoiomerous parts that were pre-formed.
 Finally, the third view held that the whole was already a unified organic thing.
 Preformationism was not the only view.
 According to epigenesists, parts of the embryo successively form after conception takes place.